heeyngpark/2022kcgs/README.md

 # 2022kcgs
-DWG files used in this paper.
+DWG files used in the following paper.

 Cite as {put-link-after-publication}

-Contact : heeyoungpark@snu.ac.kr
+Author contact : heeyoungpark@snu.ac.kr